vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 SANTAPANA-Vide Mahāsāntapana and Atisāntapana above.
 It is of five kinds, viz, the first for two days, the 2nd for seven days, the third for twelve (Atisāntapana), the 4th for 15 days and the fifth for 21 days.

 SURACANDRAYAN A--The Agnipurāņa defines it as one where somehow or other (and not in a rising or falling scale) a man partakes of 240 morsels of food in a month.
 Yāj.
 III.
 324 speaks of it as a variety of Cāndrāyana.
-Vişnu.
+Viṣnu.
 Dh.
 S. (47, 9) calls it'sāmānyacāndrāyana'.353

 SUVARN A-KRCCHRA-Vide Hemādri on Prāyaścitta pp. 969-972 quoting Devala and Mārkandeyapurāna, in which a varāha or a half of it or quarter of it had to be donated.
-A Varāha was equal to nine rūpakas and a rūpaka was one māşa of five guñjas (of silver it seems).
+A Varāha was equal to nine rūpakas and a rūpaka was one māṣa of five guñjas (of silver it seems).
 For killing a brahmana secretly or for the guilt of incest one had to perform ten thousand or 40 thousand suvarna-krcchras and a lesser number for various other lapses.

 SOMAYANA-According to the Madanapārijāta pp. 744 746 (quoting Hārītadharmasūtra and Mārkandeya) and Pr.
 Prakāśa (folio 60b) the penance lasts for thirty days divided into five periods of 7,7,7,6, 3 days, in which the milk, of all the four udders of a cow, of three udders, of two udders and of one udder is respectively drunk and for the last three days there is a complete fast.
 There is another variety which lasts for 24 days from the 4th tithi of the dark half of a month to the 12th of the bright half of the next fort-night; the 24 days are divided into eight periods of three days each; in the first four